Hyperbolic decomposition of Dirichlet distance for ARMA models: Hyperbolic decomposition of Dirichlet distance between two ARMA models

-The Dirichlet distance between two ARMA models can be written in terms of Eq. (\ref{xi}):
+The Dirichlet distance $\mathcal{I}(M, M')$ between two ARMA models can be written in terms of Eq. (\ref{xi}):

-The first three terms come from the AR parts and the next three terms are from the MA parts.
-The remaining four terms are related to the mixing of AR and MA parts.
-It is noteworthy that if we use the same relative orders between AR and MA across two models, the last term vanishes and the Dirichlet distance is completely expressed with the functions depending on hyperbolic distances.
-We also can find the hyperbolic decomposition for Dirichlet norm.
+The first three terms come from the AR parts, and the next three terms are from the MA parts.
+The next four terms are related to the mixing of AR and MA parts.
+It is noteworthy that if we use the same relative orders between AR parts and MA parts across two models, the last term in Eq. (\ref{dirichlet_dist_arma}) vanishes and the Dirichlet distance is completely expressed with the functions depending on the hyperbolic distances.
+We can also find the hyperbolic decomposition for the Dirichlet norm in similar ways.

-Since AR models and MA models are sub-models of ARMA models, it is straightforward to derive the Dirichlet distances and hyperbolic decomposition for AR models and MA models from ARMA models.
+Since AR models and MA models are submodels of ARMA models, it is straightforward to derive the Dirichlet distances and hyperbolic decomposition for AR models and MA models from ARMA models.
+It is also possible to obtain the hyperbolic decomposition for the Dirichlet norm.

+This decomposition can be used for model order reduction.
+Let us assume that we have an ARMA model with known $p'$ poles and $q'$ zeros, and we try to find a smaller ARMA ($p$, $q$) models, i.e., $p<p'$ and $q<q'$, but close to the original ARMA model.
+If their relative orders between AR poles and MA zeros are identical, i.e., $p-q=p'-q'$, the last term in Eq. (\ref{dirichlet_dist_arma}) becomes zero.
+Moreover, since the terms, related to purely $p'$ poles and $q'$ zeros in Eq. (\ref{dirichlet_dist_arma}), are known, the number of terms we need to consider is significantly reduced to seven from eleven, and this is an advantage to minimize the Dirichlet distance with the poles and zeros from the smaller ARMA model.